SantosBright/simple_react-native-app/Readme.md

 The app just fetches a bunch of jobs from a job graphql api which am fetching using apollo The experience can definately be improved by adding a loading state while fetching jobs, styled the app better and even write cleaner code

-The code is not bad but I would have definately done some things better, seperate more concerns, break the huge main component intp smaller components and even more
+The code is not bad but I would have definately done some things better, seperate more concerns, break the huge main component into smaller components and even more